 “The future is already here – it's just not evenly distributed.”

-I am a senior research scientist at Bosch Research and Technology Center with a focus on applying knowledge representation and semantic technology to enable autonomous driving.
+I am a lead research scientist at Bosch Research and Technology Center with a focus on applying knowledge representation and semantic technology to enable autonomous driving.
 I also hold an Adjunct Faculty position at Wright State University.
 Prior to joining Bosch, I earned a PhD in Computer Science from WSU, where I worked at the Kno.e.sis Center applying semantic technologies to represent and manage sensor data on the Web.

 - Senior research scientist applying KR and semantics for autonomous driving, Bosch Research and Technology Center

 - Research scientist developing services to manage sensor data on the Web, Riverside Research

 - Ph.D. candidate researching the semantic representation of sensor data, Wright State University

 C. Henson (2013)A Semantics-based Approach to Machine Perception

 - C. Henson

 C. Henson et al. (2012)An Efficient Bit Vector Approach to Semantics-based Machine Perception in Resource-Constrained Devices